Chapter 12. Competition and Cooperation in Our Social Worlds

 Although everyone believes that things should be fair, doing so is a lot easier for those of us for whom things have worked out well.
 If we have high status, we will generally be content with our analysis of the situation because it indicates that we deserve what we got.
 We are likely to think, “I must have a good education, a good job, and plenty of money because I worked hard for it and deserve it.”
 In these cases, the reality supports our desires for self-concern, and there is no psychological dilemma posed.
 On the other hand, people with low status must reconcile their low status with their perceptions of fairness.

 Although they do not necessarily feel good about it, individuals who have low status may nevertheless accept the existing status hierarchy, deciding that they deserve what little they have.
 This is particularly likely if these low-status individuals accept the procedural fairness of the system.
 People who believe that the system is fair and that the members of higher-status groups are trustworthy and respectful frequently accept their position, even if it is one of low status (Tyler, Degoey, & Smith, 1996).
 In all societies, some individuals have lower status than others, and the members of low-status groups may perceive that these differences because they are an essential part of the society, are acceptable.
-The acceptance of one’s own low status as part of the proper and normal functioning of society is known as (Jost & Banaji, 1994; Major, 1994).
+The acceptance of one’s own low status as part of the proper and normal functioning of society is known as false consciousness (Jost & Banaji, 1994; Major, 1994).
 In fact, people who have lower social status and who thus should be most likely to reject the existing status hierarchy are often the most accepting of it (Jost, Pelham, Sheldon, & Sullivan, 2003).

 But what about people who have not succeeded, who have low social status, and yet who also do not accept the procedural fairness of the system?
 How do they respond to the situation that seems so unfair?
 One approach is to try to gain status, for instance, by leaving the low-status group to which they currently belong.
 Individuals who attempt to improve their social status by moving to a new, higher-status group must give up their social identity with the original group and then increasingly direct their communication and behavior toward the higher-status groups in the hope of being able to join them.